confusedAI/Basics_of_Git/Readme.txt

 Download or clone whole repository from github:
 Go to 'clone or download' option then you can download repository as zip or copy the link then type command "git clone <link>" to download whole repository as a folder.

+Suppose many developers are working on a project and someone made a change then you can use "git pull" to get new changes.
+In our case it showed 'Already up-to-date' because nothing has changed between remote and local repository.